How can you secure the server that hosts your business’s data?

 It’s become imperative to come up with a comprehensive security strategy to safeguard proprietary data and prevent web server security compromise.
 The secret to any strong security strategy is understanding the main risks and vulnerabilities that could compromise its integrity.

-The three most prevalent risks in security as we move into 2020 are DoS attacks, Code Injection, and Cross-Site Scripting.”
+The three most prevalent risks in security in 2020 are DoS attacks, Code Injection, and Cross-Site Scripting.”

 But just what are these three security risks?

-Three Malicious Risks to Stay Secure From Moving into 2020
+Three Malicious Risks to Stay Secure From in 2020

 Cross-site scripting, also known as XSS, is a web application vulnerability that allows hackers to send misleading or malicious requests to your browser.